 NISHI NO KAZE HARE (West wind clear)= Japan – Britain

 It is believed that on either December 4th or 5th, East wind rain message was received and decrypted.
-This was testified to congress in 1945 by the head of the Navy COMMINT section, however, no record of the decrypted message exists.
+This was testified to Congress in 1945 by the head of the Navy COMMINT section, however, no record of the decrypted message exists.
 Instead, there is a blank page and a missing message number (JD-7001) in the Japanese diplomatic intercepts file.

-The fleet commander at Pearl Harbor knew none of this, as the information was kept under close wraps by the Navy department in Washington.
-In early December 1941, most everyone figured that war with Japan would happen very soon.
+The fleet commander at Pearl Harbor knew none of this, as the information was kept under close wraps by the Navy Department in Washington.
+In early December 1941, almost everyone figured that war with Japan would happen very soon.
 Most of the Washington set believed it would start in the Philippines, then a US territory.
 No figured that the Japanese would steam 3,900 miles undetected and launch a sneak attack on the US military base in Hawaii.
-The attacking planes homed in on the signal from KGMB (after war reading of Cmd.
+The attacking planes homed in on the signal from KGMB (after-war reading of Cmd.
 Fuchida’s (IJN strike leader) diary indicates the actual station was KGMB on 590 KHz, and not KGU as their website claims), to help find Hawaii from carriers still 230 miles away.
-The station had remained on the air overnight to assist a group of B-17 navigate from the west coast.
+The station had remained on the air overnight to assist a group of B-17 navigates from the west coast.
 Unaware of the impending danger, the Hawaii military bases were enjoying a peaceful Sunday morning until 7:48 am, when the first bombs began to fall.

 Of course, had the Japanese pressed the attack and launched a third wave to take out the fuel storage and repair facilities, indeed, history might be different.
 The Pacific Fleet would have had to retire to California, leaving Hawaii exposed and quite possibly invaded.